smokingpun/smokingpun.github.io/_posts/2014-02-05-Redesigning-Vimcasts-The-Analytics-Overview.md

 >*Users will only give feedback if they're motivated to speak up – whether in praise or scorn – but metrics reflect users' unspoken opinions.*
 > Bowles and Box, [Undercover User Experience Design][undercover]

-I've been working with Drew Neil to develop a content strategy for the popular developers' site, Vimcasts.
+I've been working with Drew Neil to develop a content strategy for the popular developers' site, [Vimcasts][Vimcasts].
 I've learnt a lot from the [user survey][survey].
 Now, I dig down into the analytics to track how people have been using the [Vimcasts site][Vimcasts].

 I looked at data from Jan 30 2013 to Jan 30 2014 using Google Analytics.
 This is the overview: